Riteesh1999/HTML-CSS-and-Sass/Assignment6/Part A/readme.txt

 Explanation of the code:

-1. On page 1, the user is presented with a login form that requires an email, user name, and password.
+1. Page 1 has a login form that requires an email, user name, and password.
-   The form is validated using jQuery, including email validation to only allow Northeastern email addresses.
+   The form is validated using jQuery, including email validation to only allow only Northeastern email addresses.
-   If any validation errors occur, an error message is displayed, and the form is not submitted.
+   If any validation errors occur, a customised error message is displayed depending on the field that is nit valid, and the form is not submitted.
    If all validations pass, the user is redirected to page 2 with the username included in the URL.

 2. On page 2, the user's username is displayed, and there are two input fields for the user to enter two numbers.